drac/seyhan-me/posts/lost-art-of-commit-messages.md

 - **ci**: Continuous Integration changes
 - **build**: Changes related to build processes or dependencies
 - **revert**: Reverts a previous commit

-## Guidelines for Each Component

-### Type

-- **Required**: Select the appropriate type based on the commit's purpose.
-- Use only one of the allowed types.

 ### Scope (Optional)